adskyiproger/transmission-telegram-bot/README.md

 # Transmission telegram bot

-**How many time you spend to find torrent on internet, download file on your computer, add it your favorite torrent programm and then wait for file to download?**

-Telegram bot is a small piece of software for Searching torrents on tracker websites and passing to Transmission torrent server:
+This Telegram bot is a small piece of software for Searching torrents on tracker websites and passing to Transmission torrent server.

-- Bot uses website search form to find torrents and returns to user search results in the format of "Title / Size / Publish data / Seeders / Leachers".
-Results are slit by pages for simplisity and can be sorted by any field.
+**Features:**

+- **Manage** torrents on Transmission server:
+  - Start, Stop, Delete and view torrents on transmission server
+  - Select download folder before adding torrent to transmission
+  - You could use built-in search option on list of predefined trackers or copy/paste torrent file, url or magnet link into the bot chat.
+- **Search** torrents using bot:
+  - Bot has pre-configured websites to find torrents
+  - You can configure the way to display search results by changing sort and filter options.
 It will help you to find torrents with great number of seaders, or video content with better quality.
-- Bot will allow you to add torrent file to your server from any device running Telegram client.
-You could use built-in search option on list of predefined trackers or copy/paste torrent file, url or magnet link into the bot chat.
-- Bot allows you to select download folder on Transmission server.
-Downloaded content is structured withing folders.
-- Bot supports main Transmission server actions such as `Stop`, `Start`, `Delete`, `View info`.
+- **Authentication and Security**:
   - Bot uses built-in protection authentication verification.
 You don't have to worry about hacking.
   - You can easily share access to bot with family members using QR Code or link.
 Check `/adduser` command.

+Features are independent of each other.
+E/g: If you would like to manage torrents only you could disable search and vice versa.

+Additionally you could setup home DLNA server like Jellyfin, Plex or MiniDLNA and stream downloaded Video and Audio content to your smartTV, speakers, etc.

 ![image](doc/images/network-diagram.jpg)

-With help of other tools like Samba [1], Jellyfin [2] or Plex [3] You may streem downloaded Videos and Music on your TV.
-Check "Advanced setup section".

-# Supported trackers:
+**Supported trackers:**
 * http://nnmclub.to/
 * http://rutor.info
 * https://kat.sx/